Singapore, Australia have 'substantially concluded' negotiations on economic resilience, essential supplies agreement: Ministers

 "It also demonstrates the complementarity and interdependence of our two economies."

-Under the protocol, the countries will aim to boost economic resilience through means such as managing and minimising supply chain disruptions and not adopting export prohibitions or restrictions on essential supplies between them, the ministers said.
+Under the protocol, the countries will enhance cooperation on economic resilience.
+Such cooperation includes efforts to manage and minimise supply chain disruptions and to avoid imposing export prohibitions or restrictions on essential supplies between them, the ministers said.

 The protocol also formalises the Australia-Singapore Economic Resilience Dialogue recognised by the countries’ prime ministers in their Apr 10 announcement.